q0j0p/food/README.md

 <p>
 There is no shortage of information pertaining to health in our digital age, yet it is apparent that the implicit value proposition of our technology-- that it serves to improve life-- is not automatically realized in the information age.
-To the extent that this is a data science problem, it requires a data science solution.
+In America, in spite of greater knowledge in improving logevity and quality of life, statistical evidence shows that this is not happening.
+Various reasons exist, but to the extent that this is a data science problem, it requires a data science solution.

 ## Documentation